 For the IR-700 Combustible gas sensors there are no known cross-interference gases that are not combustible hydrocarbon gases.
-For the IR-700 CO2 Sensor, there are no known cross interference gases.
+For the IR-700 $CO_2$ Sensor, there are no known cross interference gases.

-Mounting Installation
+2.4 Mounting Installation

-The IR-700 sensor assembly is designed to be threaded into a 3/4" female NPT fitting of a standard cast metal Explosion-Proof Enclosure or Junction Box.
-There are two wrench flats on the upper section of the sensor that should be used to thread the sensor into the 3/4" female NPT receiving connection.
+The IR-700 sensor assembly is designed to be threaded into a /4" female NPT fitting of a standard cast metal Explosion-Proof Enclosure or Junction Box.
 Thread the sensor up until tight (5 turns is typically expected) and until the display is facing the direction that the sensor will normally be viewed and accessed.

 The IR-700 should be vertically oriented so that the sensor points straight downward.
 The explosion-proof enclosure or junction box would then typically be mounted on a wall or pole.
-Detcon provides a standard selection of junction boxes available as sensor accessories (See Figure 4 below), but any appropriately rated enclosure with a downward facing 3/4" NPT female connection will suffice.
+Detcon provides a standard selection of junction boxes available as sensor accessories (See Figures 9, 10, 11, and 12 below), but any appropriately rated enclosure with a downward facing /4" NPT female connection will suffice.